No booking fees on the app

 How much does it cost for a train from London Paddington to Newport (South Wales)?

-How do I find the best train route from London Paddington to Newport (South Wales)?
+What is the best way to travel from London Paddington to Newport (South Wales) by train?

 What is the fastest train from London Paddington to Newport (South Wales)?

-The quickest train journey from London Paddington to Newport (South Wales) takes 1h 33m .
-Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
-Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.
+The fastest train journey time from London Paddington to Newport (South Wales) is 1h 29m .
+Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.

 Are there direct trains from London Paddington to Newport (South Wales)?